rr1000/slate/source/index.md

 Standard | Description
 --------- | -----------
-Risk Analysis (R)  | Conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic PHI held by the covered entity.
+Risk Analysis (Req)  | Conduct an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic PHI held by the covered entity.
-Risk Management (R) | Implement security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to comply with Sec.
+Risk Management (Req) | Implement security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level to comply with Sec.
 164.306(a) [Security standards: General rules; (a) General requirements].
-Sanction Policy (R) | Apply appropriate sanctions against workforce members who fail to comply with the security policies and procedures of the covered entity.
+Sanction Policy (Req) | Apply appropriate sanctions against workforce members who fail to comply with the security policies and procedures of the covered entity.
-Information System Activity Review (R) | Implement procedures to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports.
+Information System Activity Review (Req) | Implement procedures to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports.

 ## Assigned Security Responsibility - 164.308(a)(2)